OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

 1. On the **GetUserDetails** screen, click **Filters**, then click **Add Filter**.

-1. From the Filter Condidion editor, enter the following condition and click **Done**.
+1. From the Filter Condition editor, enter the following condition and click **Done**.

     `User.Id = SelectedUserId`